 January Term engages students in learning essential knowledge and life-enhancing skills through an extended, student-directed inquiry process.
 Students may submit ideas for courses and should expect to be challenged by rigorous study of concepts and principles of a discipline.
 Inquiry should be motivated by answering questions, solving problems, and creating artifacts that reflect the type of learning and work people do in the everyday world outside of the classroom.

-While January Term lasts only three weeks, Lyndon Institute is optimistic that these explorations are the beginning of further independent, student-led inquiry initiatives.
+While January Term lasts only two weeks, Lyndon Institute is optimistic that these explorations are the beginning of further independent, student-led inquiry initiatives.
 We encourage students to continually think about course subjects or potential internships that would inspire them.
-January Term is their chance to dedicate three weeks of school specifically to projects, issues, or careers they are passionate about.
+January Term is their chance to dedicate two weeks of school specifically to projects, issues, or careers they are passionate about.